Yorker vs Pingdom

 Why switch from Pingdom to Yorker?

-Three reasons come up most often: Pingdom uses Selenium for transaction checks (a legacy engine Playwright has effectively superseded), Pingdom has no OTel export (synthetic results stay siloed), and Pingdom's transaction monitoring is gated to higher-priced plans while Yorker includes browser checks in the base plan.
+Three reasons come up most often: Pingdom records transactions with a no-code point-and-click recorder replayed in Chrome, so checks live in the dashboard instead of your repo; Pingdom has no OTel export, so synthetic results stay siloed; and Pingdom's transaction monitoring is gated to higher-priced plans while Yorker includes browser checks in the base plan.
+Yorker checks are real Playwright, version-controlled in your repo, reviewable in pull requests.

-Pingdom transaction scripts use Selenium IDE format or a proprietary recorder output, which cannot be directly converted to Playwright.
-You rewrite each transaction as a short Playwright script: the test intent (steps and assertions) carries over, but the syntax does not.
-Most Pingdom scripts are short enough that a Playwright rewrite takes 30–60 minutes per script.
+Pingdom transactions are captured by its Web Transaction Recorder as recorded steps replayed in Chrome, not as portable code, so there is no direct export to Playwright.
+You rewrite each transaction as a short Playwright script: the test intent (steps and assertions) carries over, but the format does not.
+Most recorded transactions are short enough that a Playwright rewrite takes 30–60 minutes each, and the result lives in your repo under version control.

 Does Yorker replace Pingdom's status pages?